Changing the world around us

 Our interests are in optimal antimicrobial prescribing and includes determining the best drug, dose, duration, and formulation to the optimal indication to improve clinical outcomes.

-Professor Mike Sharland and Dr Julia Bielicki are leading experts globally in antimicrobial prescribing, resistance and healthcare associated infection in neonates and children.
-The AMR team research interests are in optimal antimicrobial prescribing and includes determining the best drug, dose, duration, and formulation to the optimal indication to improve clinical outcomes, while minimising drug toxicity, costs, the selection of resistance and safety.
-Another particular interest in post-marketing surveillance following drug licensing, and long-term surveillance.
+Professor Mike Sharland and Dr Julia Bielicki are leading experts globally in antimicrobial prescribing, resistance, and healthcare-associated infections in neonates and children.
+The AMR team research interests are in optimal antimicrobial prescribing and includes determining the best drug, dose, duration, and formulation to the optimal indication to improve clinical outcomes, while minimising drug toxicity, costs, the selection of resistance, and increasing safety.
+Another primary interest is in post-marketing surveillance following drug licensing, and long-term surveillance.

 The CNPI AMR team work in close collaboration with the Global Antibiotic Research and Development Partnership (GARDP) and the Penta Foundation, a global Paediatric Infectious Diseases research network; the team have collaborated with many global partners to address and combat the emerging threat of AMR, particularly in neonates and children.